tomarrell/blog/README.md

 * World

 ![](/public/images/turtle.jpg)
 """
 ```

-The file name of each post will be designated as its *unique ID*.
-It also determines its sorted position.
-Therefore I recommend you use a naming convention of `YYYY-MM-DD-*.toml` in order to keep things orderly in filesystems.
+The file name of each post will be designated as its path when serving.
+Therefore, once a post is published, avoid changing the file name to prevent
+accidentally changing the served URL path.

 ## License

 Licensed under the GNU GPL v3.0 license.
 Please see the extended license terms here.

 Simple breakdown: